 • farm: means any person that obtains at least 51 percent of its annual gross income from agricultural operations and produces the agricultural waste used as feedstock for the waste-to-energy technology, (ii) "agricultural waste" means biomass waste materials capable of decomposition that are produced from the raising of plants and animals during agricultural operations, including animal manures, bedding, plant stalks, hulls, and vegetable matter, and (iii) "waste-to-energy technology" means any technology, including but not limited to a methane digester, that converts agricultural waste into gas, steam, or heat that is used to generate electricity on-site.
 See Virginia Code 1-222.1

-• Farm building or structure: means the same as that term is defined in § 36-97 and also includes any building or structure used for agritourism activity, as defined in § 3.
-See Virginia Code 62.1-44.15:51
+• Farm building or structure: means the same as that term is defined in § 36-97 and also includes any building or structure used for agritourism activity, as defined in § Virginia Code 62.1-44.15:51

 • Jurisdiction: (1) The legal authority of a court to hear and decide a case.
 Concurrent jurisdiction exists when two courts have simultaneous responsibility for the same case.
 (2) The geographic area over which the court has authority to decide cases.

-• Land-disturbing activity: means any man-made change to the land surface that may result in soil erosion from water or wind and the movement of sediments into state waters or onto lands in the Commonwealth, including, but not limited to, clearing, grading, excavating, transporting, and filling of land, except that the term shall not include:
+• land-disturbing activity: means any man-made change to the land surface that may result in soil erosion or has the potential to change its runoff characteristics, including the clearing, grading, excavating, transporting, and filling of land.
+See Virginia Code 62.1-44.15:51

 • Person: means any individual, partnership, firm, association, joint venture, public or private corporation, trust, estate, commission, board, public or private institution, utility, cooperative, county, city, town, or other political subdivision of the Commonwealth, governmental body, including a federal or state entity as applicable, any interstate body, or any other legal entity.
 See Virginia Code 62.1-44.15:51